Eric McNulty: Books

 McNulty co-authored the books You're It: Crisis, Change, and How to Lead When it Matters Most and Renegotiating Healthcare: Resolving Conflict to Build Collaboration (2nd ed.).
 He has written the ebooks Your Critical First 10 Days as a Leader and Three Critical Shifts in Thinking for the Evolving Leader.

 Other contributions to crisis leadership

-McNulty has been quoted in the media as a thought leader in crisis leadership.

 He is a member of the Future Vision Committee at Disaster Recovery Institute International (DRI) and the editorial advisory committee for Crisis Response Journal.